There is a lot that goes into hosting a large holiday party, but with a few tips from a seasonal pro, you can pull of the best holiday party yet!

-I remember hosting my first Thanksgiving.
-Growing up in a large family and marrying into an equally as large one made preparing a smidge easier, but there was still much more I never thought of.
+Hosting a holiday party or holiday meal can be intimidating!
+Growing up in a large family and marrying into an equally as large one made preparing a little easier for me, but there was still much more I never thought of.

-I thought there might be a few more people in the same shoes, so I’ve put together a few helpful tips to get you through this holiday season and any other large family get together.
+I thought there might be some folks who need a little help, so I’ve put together a few some ideas get you through this holiday season and any other large family get together.

 1. You Are the Host(ess)

 Remember that.
 If you are hosting in your home, you run the show!
 Yes, I do know how counter-intuitive that feels/sounds, but you have to own this gathering.

 Pick a time or times that work for your family members in the home and pick the date and time.
 Understand that not everyone will be able to attend or make it on time, and that’s ok!